bbchallenge/bbchallenge-deciders/decider-finite-automata-reduction/README.md

 ### Quotients of Turing Machines
 Let L be a co-CTL for a TM.

-As mentioned in the "Proof Template" section -- for a *tape* language to make sense we must require it to be (reverse) closed under TM transitions *and* invariant under zero-padding.
+As mentioned in the "Proof Template" section — for a *tape* language to make sense we must require it to be (reverse) closed under TM transitions *and* invariant under zero-padding.

 Let \~ be the [left syntactic equivalence](https://en.wikipedia.org/wiki/Syntactic_monoid#Syntactic_equivalence) relation it induces on bit-strings.

-Let [u] denote the \~-equivalence class of a bit-string u, and v be another bit-string.
+Let `[u]` denote the \~-equivalence class of a bit-string u, and v be another bit-string.

 Define TM/\~ as a machine with configurations `[u] S@v`, and transitions `[u] S@v` ↦ `[u'] S'@v'` for each valid TM step `0̅0 u S@v 0̅0` ↦ `0̅0 u S@v' 0̅0`.

-Define halting for TM/\~ as for TM, and L(TM/\~) -- the language TM/\~ accepts -- to contain the configurations from which a halt is reachable.
+Define halting for TM/\~ as for TM, and L(TM/\~) — the language TM/\~ accepts — to contain the configurations from which a halt is reachable.

 When we view the `[u] S@` as states and the `v` as a stack, [BEM97] says TM/\~ is a "pushdown system" and L(TM/\~) is recognized by a certain finite automaton.